 Footnote 43:

-For clarity, if a Contracted Party demonstrates that automated processing of disclosure decisions for the use cases specified in this recommendation or through the processes detailed in Recommendation #19 is not legally permissible or brings with it a significant risk that was not recognized in the legal guidance obtained by the EPDP Team but has been subsequently identified through a Data Protection Impact Assessment (DPIA), the Contracted Party can request an exemption from automated processing of disclosure decisions of a specific use case by petitioning ICANN Compliance.
+For clarity, if a Contracted Party demonstrates that automated processing of disclosure decisions for the use cases specified in this recommendation or through the processes detailed in Recommendation #19 is not legally permissible or brings with it a significant risk that was not recognized in the legal guidance obtained by the EPDP Team but has been subsequently identified through a Data Protection Impact Assessment (DPIA), the Contracted Party can notify ICANN Compliance of an exemption from automated processing of disclosure decisions of a specific use case.
+As soon ICANN compliance has been notified, automated processing of disclosure decisions for the use cases specified by the Contracted Party making the submission will be halted, and the Contracted Party MUST review the requests further to the requirements in Recommendation 6.
+Unreasonable exemption notifications MAY be subject to review by ICANN Compliance.

-Per the legal guidance obtained (see here), the EPDP Team recommends that at least the following types of disclosure requests MUST be fully automated (in-take as well as processing of disclosure decision) from the start:
+Per the legal guidance obtained (see here), the EPDP Team recommends that the following types of disclosure requests are legally permissible under GDPR for full automation (in-take as well as processing of disclosure decision) from the start: